MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-predictors.md

 title: Using predictors is PSReadLine ms.date: 7/14/2022
 ---
-# Using predictors is PSReadLine
+# Using predictors in PSReadLine

 **PSReadLine** 2.1.0 introduced the **Predictive IntelliSense** feature.
 Predictive IntelliSense provides suggestions for full commands based on items from your **PSReadLine** history.